 Here is a graphic showing the batters with the highest average exit velocity on home runs.
 A batter needed a minimum of 25 home runs to make the list.
 I was somewhat surprised to see Gary Sanchez at the top of the list.
-I have seen him blister some line drives but the home runs I’ve seen him hit would not make me think he would top this list.
+I know I have seen him blister some line drives but the home runs I’ve seen him hit would not lead me to believe he would top this list.

-You probably figured Mike Trout would be on the list of highest average exit velocities.
-Likewise, I knew Pete Alonso would be on the list as he was on my fantasy team and I have seen some of his impressive moon shots.
-Also, Alonso won the home run derby, proof he can put some hurt on the baseball.
+I figured Mike Trout would be on the list of highest average exit velocities.
+Likewise, I knew Pete Alonso would be on the list as I had him on my fantasy team this year and have seen some of his impressive moon shots.
+Also, he won the home run derby so he can put some hurt on the baseball.

 Bryce Harper?
 I never would have guessed he would be on the list.
 Sure, he cranks some prodigious home runs now and again, I just didn’t think he’d be consistently in the highest exit velocities.